 Determine the appropriate model for funding and ownership structure.

-- a.
-FCRTA/Community-owned

-- b.
-Design-build or Design-bid-build

-- c.
-Power Purchasing Agreement
+FCRTA/Community-owned a.
+Design-build or Design-bid-build b.
+Power Purchasing Agreement C.

 Identify a funding pathway.
 Regardless of the funding structure, there will likely be necessary public or grant funding to support implementation.
 Potential funding sources are included in the callout box.